 As the feature is still in its infancy, Instagram Reels uses a formula to attract and engage users, meaning Instagram’s algorithm currently favours accounts that frequently use the feature, so it’s worth trying them out for your business to see if it can bring you more exposure.

-Reels are a great tool for marketing purposes, music or not, as they provide you with the perfect chance to educate your audience, show your brand’s personality and let your followers know your business on a more personal level, as well as putting a spotlight on your products and/or services.
+Reels are a great tool for marketing purposes, as they provide you with the perfect chance to entertain or educate your audience, show your brand’s personality and let your followers know your business on a more informal and personal level, as well as putting a spotlight on your products and/or services.

 Instagram Reels are a great tool for providing your audience with quick educational videos, an effective way of keeping them coming back time and time again!
 Create how-to videos or maybe you can do a quick Q&A for those questions that frequently appear in your DMs.
 Your audience will quickly discover that they can rely on you for helpful tips and advice and will be more likely to follow your page to keep up to date with all that you do.